fletchjp/MERG-Arduino-Software/DUESignalCombined2/Readme.md

       auto p =  fcpp::curry( fcpp::ptr_to_fun(&Section::turnON), this);
       handlers[TURN_ON] = p;

 Here TURN_ON has already been declared as a global const int value.
+This is the only location where the user has to use FC++ code.
+This could be made into a macro to hide the details.